Lines in affine simlicial toric varieties: Introduction

-Let $\varphi : C\to C'$ be an isomorphism of two smooth polynomial curves contained in the regular part $Y_{\rm reg}$ of an affine algebraic variety $Y$ over an algebraically closed field $\bk$ of characteristic zero.
-It may happen that $\varphi$ extends to an automorphism of $Y$ and our aim is to describe some affine algebraic varieties for which this extension takes place.
-This problem was studied in several papers \cite{AbMo}, \cite{Su}, \cite{Cr},\cite{Je}, \cite{St},\cite{FS}, \cite{Ka20} and \cite{AZ}.
-It turns out that the answer is positive for some classes of flexible varieties of dimension $n\geq 4$ where $Y$ is flexible if the subgroup $\SAut (Y)$ of the automorphism group $\Aut (Y)$ of $Y$ generated by all one-parameter unipotent subgroups acts transitively on $Y_{\rm reg}$.
-Say, this is so if $Y=\A^n$ with $n\geq 4$ \cite{Cr},\cite{Je}.
-For $n=3$ the answer is unknown but for $n=2$ the famous Abhyankar-Moh-Suzuki theorem \cite{AbMo},\cite{Su} states that an isomorphism of two smooth plane polynomial curves always extends to an automorphism of the plane $\A^2$.
-Perhaps, $\A^2$ is the only example of a two-dimensional flexible variety with this property.
-If $Y$ is an affine simplicial toric variety $\A^2/G$ where $G$ is a finite subgroup of $\SL_2(\bk)$ acting naturally on $\A^2$, then Arzhantsev and Zaidenberg \cite{AZ} showed that the answer is negative.
-They actually classified up to automorphisms all smooth polynomial curves in $Y_{\rm reg}$ (there are only finite number of isomorphism classes of such curves).
-In this paper we study the case when $Y$ is an affine simplicial toric variety of dimension $n \geq 4$ (i.e., $Y=\A^n/G$ where $G$ is a finite subgroup of $\SL_n(\bk)$ acting naturally on $\A^n$).
-We show that the answer to this extension problem is positive under the assumption of smoothness in codimension 2.
-Furthermore, recall that given a subvariety $Z$ of $Y$ with defining ideal $I$ in the algebra $\bk [Y]$ of regular functions on $Y$ its $k$-infinitesimal neighborhood is the scheme with the defining ideal $I^k$.
-In particular, if $W$ is another subvariety of $Y$ with defining ideal $J$, then an isomorphism $\cZ \to \cW$ of $k$-infinitesimal neighborhoods of $Z$ and $W$ is determined by an isomorphism of algebras $\frac{\bk [Y]}{I^k}\to \frac{\bk [Y]}{J^k}$.
+Furthermore, recall that given a subvariety $Z$ of $Y$ with defining ideal $I$ in the algebra $\bk [Y]$ of regular functions on $Y$ its $k$th infinitesimal neighborhood is the scheme with the defining ideal $I^k$.
+In particular, if $W$ is another subvariety of $Y$ with defining ideal $J$, then an isomorphism $\cZ \to \cW$ of $k$th infinitesimal neighborhoods of $Z$ and $W$ is determined by an isomorphism of algebras $\frac{\bk [Y]}{I^k}\to \frac{\bk [Y]}{J^k}$.
 There are natural obstacles for extending such isomorphisms to automorphisms of $Y$.
-Say, let $Z=W$ be a strict complete intersection given in $Y$ by $u_1=\ldots =u_k=0$.
-Then an automorphism $\psi : \frac{\bk [Y]}{I^k}\to \frac{\bk [Y]}{I^k}$ over $\frac{\bk [Y]}{I}$ is given by polynomials $f_1, \ldots ,f_k$ in $u_1, \ldots, u_k$ over $\frac{\bk [Y]}{I}$ of degree at most $k-1$.
-If $Y$ does not admit nonconstant invertible functions and $\psi$ is extendable to an automorphism of $Y$, then one can see that the Jacobian $\det\left[ \frac{\p f_i}{\p u_j}\right]_{i,j=1}^k$ must be equal to a nonzero constant modulo $I^{k-1}$ in which case we say that $\psi$ has a nonzero constant Jacobian.
-There is also a notion of a nonzero constant Jacobian of an isomorphism $\cZ \to \cW$ in the case when both $Z$ and $W$ are smooth polynomial curve in a normal toric variety $Y$ contained in $Y_{\rm reg}$ (see Definition \ref{sim.d1}).
+Say, let $Z=W$ be a strict complete intersection given in $Y$ by $u_1=\ldots =u_{m}=0$.
+Then an automorphism $\psi : \frac{\bk [Y]}{I^k}\to \frac{\bk [Y]}{I^k}$ over $\frac{\bk [Y]}{I}$ is given by polynomials $f_1, \ldots ,f_{ m}$ in $u_1, \ldots, u_{ m}$ over $\frac{\bk [Y]}{I}$ of degree at most $k-1$.
+If $Y$ does not admit nonconstant invertible functions and $\psi$ is extendable to an automorphism of $Y$, then one can see that the Jacobian $\det\left[ \frac{\p f_i}{\p u_j}\right]_{i,j=1}^{ m}$ must be equal to a nonzero constant modulo $I^{k-1}$ in which case we say that $\psi$ has a nonzero constant Jacobian.
+There is also a notion of a nonzero constant Jacobian of an isomorphism $\cZ \to \cW$ in the case when both $Z$ and $W$ are smooth polynomial curves in a normal toric variety $Y$ contained in $Y_{\rm reg}$ (see Definition \ref{sim.d1}).
 The question when such isomorphisms with nonzero constant Jacobians are extendable to automorphisms of $Y$ was considered in \cite{KaUd} and \cite{Ud}.
-In combinations with the results of \cite{KaUd} and \cite{Ud} we get the following (Corollary \ref{sim.c1}).
+In combinations with the results of \cite{KaUd} and \cite{Ud} we get our first main result (Corollary \ref{sim.c1}).